jsakamoto/nupkg-selenium-webdriver-chromedriver/README.md

 For example, at the package manager console on Visual Studio, enter the following command.

+If you are using Chrome version 118:

+    PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 118.0.5993.1800-beta

 If you are using Chrome version 117:

     PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 117.0.5938.8800